coenwerem/coenwerem/README.md

 Here are some ideas to get you started:
 -->
-- I am currently working on control and planning tools for robotics.
+- I am broadly interested in topics at the intersection of mobile robotics, control theory, and machine learning.
-- I am interested in solving open problems in robot manipulation, trusted autonomy, and autonomous navigation using proven techniques in machine intelligence and system theory.
+- Currently, I am exploring tracking and formation control problems in swarm robotics.
 - You can reach me at `clintonenwerem at gmail dot com`.